vindarel/abelujo/doc/dev/use-manage.rst

 - ``-l`` to choose the language of the bibliographic search (a french source by default)
+- ``-s <id>`` to choose a shelf.

-The script will search each ISBN on the datasource, create a Card object, and add the given quantity into the default Place.
+The script will search each ISBN on the datasource, create a Card object, and save the given quantity into the default Place.
 Consequently, before running the script, you must choose the appropriate default place.

-The script will fail early if any error were to occure.
+If an ISBN is not found, the script carries on and prints all the ones not found at the end.

-**warning**: presently the script is not indempotent, meaning if you run it twice, it will add twice the quantities.
+**update january, 2020**: the script was not indempotent but is now.
+You can run it twice in a row, it will not add up the quantities, only set them.

 If you need more features, get in touch.